hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 What?!
 I though this was the Tower!

 Yeah, well...
 Ka is a wheel.
+But that is too pessimistic a view.

+Through the mist of Ka, all things fade.
+Flesh, stones, even the stars.
+Enough turns of the wheel and the past becomes a memory of the past, forgotten, dead.
+But dead doesn't mean gone.

+There are other worlds than these.

+These words send shivers to Roland.

+After a smirk, the mad king continues — New life life emerges.
+The future turns into the past in a constant flow.
+The world moves on.

-It manifests as a cycle, but it is spiraling in nature.
+From the wrong perspective it manifests as a never ending cycle, but it is spiraling upwards in nature.
 Just like the steps of this tower.
 Seen from above it would appear you were walking in circles, yet you were moving.

+Things repeat, yes, but, with effort and sacrifice, with blood and tears, a little better than before.

 See, one does not swim in the same river twice.
-The river is no the same river, and you are not the same person.
+The river is not the same river, and you are not the same one.
 You are not the same person you were one second ago and you won't be the same person the next tower to reach.

 Roland is loosing it.
 That feeling frightens him.
 He needs to get back to firm ground now.
-To who he is.
-To what he think is real.
+Words are poison.

 So... — the Crimson King stands up and walks up to the ledge of the Tower — I'm ready whenever you are.
+I would jump, but I never had the courage Roland, so I'm counting on you.

+O Discordia. — King muttered.

 Roland also stands up, and aims his heavy, ancient and deadly pistols at the Crimson King.

 Oh..
 Can I ask for one last whim? — the Crimson King asks.

-When this is over, please, say my name.
-Will ya? — says without waiting for an answer.
+When this is over and I'm gone, please, say my name.
+Will ya? — requested without waiting for an answer.

-Fuck you!
-Fuck this Tower, fuck all of this! — the gunslinger yells.
+I just might. — Roland said with a nod and a still face.

+After a few seconds of eye contact, as both may have been waiting for something else to happen, the suspense turned unbearable.

+As the first rays of dawn appear in the horizon, couldn't help but notice how both epic an beautiful the scenery was from atop the Dark Tower.
+A surreal chant, almost a deafening battle hymn, emerged from the crimson fields below, the roses were waking up.
+They were no regular roses, they were spiritual beings, they were angels.

+It's time — Roland thinks, it's now or soon this seer will play another of his tricks.
+It's time.

 He fires his guns empty at the Crimson King.
 The whole twelve rounds.

 Crows fly away with an alarmed cawing one more time.
 The creature that claimed to be his creator trips and falls down.
-His red robe contrast with the pitch black color of the Tower, it seems as if he was ablaze while falling, as the first rays of dawn appear in the horizon.
+His red robe contrast with the pitch black color of the Tower, it seems as if he was ablaze while falling.

 ### V.